lucioleKi/FogOfLoveQt1/README.md

 # FogOfLoveQt1
 A GUI version of the two-player board game Fog of Love made using QT.
-Still in progress.
+Completed for now, but not all features are implemented.

+Here is my demo video of a testing playthrough: https://youtu.be/XEzVSNn-klg.

 I made a complete console version of Fog of Love here: https://github.com/lucioleKi/FogOfLove.
 Check it out!